trailofbits/deepstate/README.md

 ## Trophy case

-DeepState has not yet been applied to many targets, but was responsible finding for the following confirmed bugs (serious faults are in bold):
+DeepState has not yet been applied to many targets, but was responsible for finding the following confirmed bugs (serious faults are in bold):

 - https://github.com/Blosc/c-blosc2/issues/93
 - https://github.com/Blosc/c-blosc2/issues/94
-- **https://github.com/Blosc/c-blosc2/issues/95** (bug causing compression engine to return incorrect uncompressed data)
+- **https://github.com/Blosc/c-blosc2/issues/95** (bug causing compression engine to return incorrect uncompressed data) **FIXED**

 ## License